SorellaLabs/brontes/book/mev_inspectors/sandwich.md

 #### Possible Sandwich deduplication

 Now that we have the possible sandwich set by duplicate contracts & duplicate EOAs, the results need to be deduplicated.
-This is done by:
+The results are chained into a single iterator & deduplicated.
+Upon deduplication each `PossibleSandwich` is then partitioned.

 ##### Partitioning Sandwiches